ljufa/survey-api/README.md

 Use synchronous service communication becuse of better cloud tools support (spring streams  cloud or spring 5 reactive is still immature)
 ## Decision #5 ##
 Use eureka for service discovery and ribbon for client side load balancing
+## Decision #6 ##
+Implement load balancing, service discovery, circuit breaker and other MS deployment patterns in application itself by use of spring-cloud.
+Alternative approach would be container orchestration platform